TSMC says power restored at Taiwan plant after outage

-TAIPEI (Reuters) - Taiwan Semiconductor Manufacturing Co Ltd (TSMC) said on Wednesday power had been restored at a major manufacturing site in southern Taiwan after an outage earlier in the day.
+Taiwan Semiconductor Manufacturing Co Ltd (TSMC) (2330.TW), said on Wednesday power had been restored at a major manufacturing site in southern Taiwan after an outage earlier in the day.

-The operations of TSMC, whose clients include Apple Inc and Qualcomm Inc, are being closely watched by its customers and investors due to a global shortage of chips for everything from cars to washing machines.
+The operations of TSMC, whose clients include Apple Inc (AAPL.O) and Qualcomm Inc (QCOM.O), are being closely watched by its customers and investors due to a global shortage of chips for everything from cars to washing machines.

 Alice Cheng, deputy head of the Tainan science park where the plant is based, said an underground power line was accidentally severed during construction work in the late morning but that most supply to all the factories there had resumed as of 7 p.m.
 (1100 GMT).